tangobango5/todolist/README.md

 ## Backend Api
 * Clone this repository, install it and start the server for backend apis of this todolist.
 By default server will look for an empty port starting from 3000.
 If server finds that port busy then it will look for 3001 and so on till it finds an unused port.
 Suppose server starts at port 3001.
 Then your host is http://localhost:3001.
+* This server stores the data in memory.
+So whenever you stop the server data gets lost.
-* If you wish to change to a custom port then start stop the server and start again by sending it the desired port as an environment variable like below.
+* If you wish to change to a custom port then stop the server and start again by sending it the desired port as an environment variable like below.
 ```sh
 $ PORT=8080 npm start
 ```